NaheedRayan/personal_assistant/README.md

-# personal_assistant
+# Gemini_Powered_Personal_assistant
-Personal Assistant powered by LLM to execute task such as controlling IOT devices, surfing the web , Conversation ,etc
+Personal Assistant powered by LLM to execute task such as controlling IOT devices, surfing the web , Conversation , Gathering News etc

 ## Installation